 The City of Ballarat has committed $5 million towards the Ballarat Sports and Events Centre.

-The Ballarat Sports and Events Centre (BSEC) is set to undergo a $24 million redevelopment.
+The Ballarat Sports and Events Centre (BSEC) is currently undergoing a $24 million redevelopment.

 The redevelopment will help attract major events and tournaments to Ballarat, and the facility will also be better equipped for use by non-sporting community groups and educational programs.